Andrew-Draganov/andrew-draganov.github.io/contents/home.md

-PhD student in machine learning.

-I am interested in understanding what it means to represent information as points in high-dimensional space.
+I am a PhD student in machine learning.
+My research is aimed at understanding what it means to represent information as points in high-dimensional space.
 To this end, I study:
 - Clustering
 - Dimensionality Reduction
 - Deep Learning (specifically contrastive and self-supervised learning)

 I like to make theoretical insights practical and make practical algorithms have theoretical substance.

+Currently under the supervision of Chris Schwiegelshohn, along with help from Davide Mottin and Ira Assent.

 #### Email
 draganovandrew (at) cs.au.dk